JonathanRamos/fastcleverseg/datasets/readme.md

 <p>We have used five MRI datasets, with respective manual segmentation (gold standard), and divided them into three categories. </p>

-- First, we consider a public dataset of [Paravertebral Muscles](https://doi.org/10.1186/s12891-019-2528-x) avaialble at [muscles](datasets/paravertebralMuscles.md).
+- First, we consider a public dataset of [Paravertebral Muscles](https://doi.org/10.1186/s12891-019-2528-x) avaialble at [PM](datasets/PM.md).
-- Then, we present an intervertebral disc dataset \cite{Rafael2016}, available at [a relative link](other_file.md).
+- Then, we present an [Intervertebral Discs Dataset](https://doi.org/10.21037/qims.2016.08.01), available at [IVD](datasets/IVD.md).
-- Finally, we assembled three datasets of vertebral bodies, which are publicly available \cite{SpineWeb11,Burian2019,Chengwen2015,ChengwenChuEtAl2015Dataset}.
+- Finally, we assembled three datasets of vertebral bodies, available at [VBs](datasets/VBs.md).

 <p>Therefore, we used the typical number of MRI scans and datasets for the validation of segmentation methods in our experiments. </p>
   <p>Table \ref{tab:scanParameters} reports the overall details for the aforementioned datasets.
 The ground-truth segmentations were performed or supervised by a radiologist specialist in the field.</p>